 Students must attend one activity from each section.

-Field TripLiving Springs, Banks PeninsulaSaturday 22 August (from 0800) through Tuesday 25 August (end 1400).This field trip is mandatory and the work and write-up constitute a major part of the course assessment.
-If you think you are unable to do this field trip, you must discuss this with Prof Schiel at the start of the course.
+Field Trip6 September (from 0700) through 9 September (end 1400).This field trip is mandatory and the work and write-up constitute a major part of the course assessment – it is highly inadvisable to take this course if you have time conflicts with the field trip.
+If you think you are unable to do the field trip, you must discuss this with Prof Schiel at the start of the course.

 and Mads Thomsen